Murray Hall (ice hockey): Playing career

 In 1970, the owners of the Canucks were granted an NHL expansion franchise of the same name, and Hall was one of several players who stayed with the organization.
-This time, he would take advantage of his opportunity, scoring 21 goals and 38 assists for 59 points, good for 4th on the team in scoring and 2nd in assists.
-However, his scoring touch wouldn't last as he slumped to just 6 goals and 12 points in 32 games in 1971–72, and found himself back in the AHL.
+This time, he took advantage of his opportunity, scoring 21 goals and 38 assists for 59 points, good for 4th on the team in scoring and 2nd in assists.
+However, his scoring touch didn't last as he slumped to just 6 goals and 12 points in 32 games in 1971–72, and found himself back in the AHL.

 Hall jumped to the upstart World Hockey Association for 1972–73, one of four Canucks (along with Ted Taylor, Poul Popiel, and John Schella) to sign with the Houston Aeros.
-He would rediscover his scoring touch in the WHA, scoring 70 points in his first year in Houston.
-With the arrival of Gordie Howe in 1973, Houston would dominate the WHA over the next two seasons, and Hall was a key component of teams which won back-to-back Avco Cup championships in 1974 and 1975, scoring an impressive 16 goals in 27 playoff games over those two years.
-Hall would spend one more season with Houston in 1975–76, and had a brief stint in the CHL before retiring in 1977.
+He rediscovered his scoring touch in the WHA, scoring 70 points in his first year in Houston.
+With the arrival of Gordie Howe in 1973, Houston dominated the WHA over the next two seasons, and Hall was a key component of teams that won back-to-back Avco Cup championships in 1974 and 1975, scoring an impressive 16 goals in 27 playoff games over those two years.
+Hall spent one more season with Houston in 1975–76 and had a brief stint in the CHL before retiring in 1977.

-In 164 NHL games, Hall recorded 35 goals and 48 assists for 83 points, along with 46 penalty minutes.
-In an additional 312 WHA contests, he netted 96 goals and added 125 assists for a total of 221 points, along with 155 penalty minutes.
+In 164 NHL games, Hall recorded 35 goals and 48 assists for 83 points, and 46 penalty minutes.
+In an additional 312 WHA contests, he netted 96 goals and added 125 assists for 221 points, along with 155 penalty minutes.